sj-freitas/profession-bot/bot/README.md

     - Clean up Raid Channels [NOTDONE]
         - Every day at 2 am delete all non-bot messages [DONE]
         - 4 hours after the raid, delete current raid and create a new one with default description also sets the final buff groups as history

+- Add switcher table to sheet
+    - Use switcher info on roster metadata to signify the switcher with a role

+- World buff history
+    - Add /rw messages for buffer groups [1A, 1B, 2A, 2B]
+    - Add backup buffer options (officers only)

+- SINGLE SOURCE OF TRUTH
+   - Automatically refresh and update specific posts from the tables to the messages:
+    - Switchers
+    - World buff assigns